 The fundraising coordinator coordinates fundraising campaign activities (i.e., order-taker campaigns), researches possible fundraisers, proposes schedules for campaigns throughout the school year, and reserves or confirms participation with the chosen fundraising companies.
 The coordinator also provides general support and information to the individual campaign organizers and volunteers to run the various campaigns.
 Tracking information such as percent participation, net proceeds versus volunteer time, and ease of running the campaign help Council to decide on whether to run the campaign again.

-The Pizza Day Coordinator interfaces with the pizza company to make sure the program runs smoothly; distributes order forms; gathers the forms and returns them to the pizza company; and delivers the incoming cheques to the Treasurer.
+The Pizza Day Coordinator interfaces with the pizza company to make sure the program runs smoothly and coordinates with the Hot Lunches Coordinator regarding order information.
 The coordinator organizes parent volunteers to be on site for the pizza delivery and to distribute the pizza to students.

-Ottawa-Carleton Association of School Councils Representatives (OCASC) – Chris Klymowsky
+Ottawa-Carleton Association of School Councils Representatives (OCASC) – TBD

 The OCASC representatives represent School Council at OCASC meetings and raise issues on behalf of the School Council.
 They then report to School Council at each council meeting and keep School Council members up to date on pertinent issues.
 The OCASC meetings often feature a guest speaker who talks about issues affecting all schools in the Ottawa area, and allows the representatives from Lakeview to meet and interface with other schools in the area.